ufechner7/KiteModels.jl/README.md

 - WinchModel from [WinchModels](https://github.com/aenarete/WinchModels.jl)
 - KitePodModel from  [KitePodModels](https://github.com/aenarete/KitePodModels.jl)

-This package is part of Julia Kite Power Tools, which consist of the following packages:
+This package is part of Julia Kite Power Tools, which consists of the following packages:
 <p align="center"><img src="./docs/src/kite_power_tools.png" width="500" /></p>

 ## News
+#### August 2024
+- a new kite model, KPS3_3L was contributed.
+It uses three lines to the ground and three winches for steering a ram-air foil kite.
+- a new KCU model was added which assumes a linear relationship between the depower settings and the depower angle and thus is easier to configure that the original model
 #### July 2024
 - a new groundstation / winch type is now supported, the `TorqueControlledMachine`.
 It can be configured in the section `winch` of the `settings.yaml` file.
 It uses a set torque as input.
-- a Python interfaces is now provided, see: [pykitemodels](https://github.com/ufechner7/pykitemodels)
+- a Python interface is now provided, see: [pykitemodels](https://github.com/ufechner7/pykitemodels)
 #### April 2024
 - added support for the native Julia DAE solver DFBDF.
 It is much more accurate and faster than the IDA solver that was used before.